MetaMask/metamask-docs/sdk/guides/network-management.md

 # Network Management

-Managing networks is essential for dApps that support multiple chains.
-This guide covers how to detect, switch, and add networks using both Wagmi (recommended) and vanilla JavaScript.
+This guide covers everything you need to know about managing networks in your dApp using the MetaMask SDK.
+You'll learn how to:
+- **Detect the current network** and monitor network changes
+- **Switch between networks** programmatically
+- **Add new networks** to MetaMask
+- Handle common network-related errors

+We provide implementations using both **Wagmi** (recommended) and **vanilla JavaScript**.

 ### Using Wagmi

-Wagmi provides hooks for all network-related operations, making it easy to handle chain management in React applications.
+Wagmi provides intuitive hooks for all network-related operations, making chain management straightforward in React applications.

 #### Detect Current Network